aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-text-manipulation/setting-page-title-in-microsoft-onenote-style/_index.md

 ### Is Aspose.Note compatible with other Java libraries?
 Aspose.Note is designed to work seamlessly with other Java libraries, offering flexibility in your development projects.
 ### Where can I find additional resources for Aspose.Note?
-Visit the [official Aspose.Note documentation](https://reference.aspose.com/note/java/) for comprehensive resources and examples.
+Visit the [Aspose.Note documentation](https://reference.aspose.com/note/java/) for comprehensive resources and examples.
 ### How can I get support for Aspose.Note-related queries?
 Seek assistance from the Aspose.Note community at [Aspose.Note Forum](https://forum.aspose.com/c/note/28).
 ### Is there a trial version available?